edeiana/carmotGym/README.md

 Once ``SPEC2017.tar.gz`` is added to the podman container, the ``bin/carmot_experiments`` script will automatically generate results for SPEC CPU 2017 (on top of the already included NAS and PARSEC3).

 ## Additional Notes
-We have NOT tested the execution of these experiments under job scheduling systems like condor or slurm.
+We have NOT tested the execution of this artifact under job scheduling systems like condor or slurm.
 We recommend to run the podman container and its experiments directly on the host machine.
 Given the amount of time required to run the experiments, if you are running them in a remote machine, we strongly suggest to use a terminal multiplexer (e.g., tmux, screen) to avoid losing the progress made in case the connection is lost.